Movement Sensor Component

 You can also ask questions on the Viam Community Slack and we will be happy to help.

-Try adding a movement sensor to your mobile robot and writing some code with our SDKs to implement closed-loop movement control for your robot.
+Try adding a movement sensor to your mobile robot and writing some code with our SDKs to implement closed-loop movement control for your machine.

 Or, try configuring data capture on your movement sensor.